groc-prog/nx-plugins/README.md

 If any of these requirements are not met, the generator will throw an error and stop the process.

+#### Syncing the shared virtual environment
+Should you (for whatever reason) need to sync the shared virtual environment, you can do so by running the `install` executor in any of the projects.
+This will update the `pyproject.toml` and `poetry.lock` files in the root of your workspace to match the dependencies of the projects in your workspace.

+> **Note**: If you ever feel the need to manually update the `pyproject.toml` and `poetry.lock` anywhere, just know when the time comes, you will get a free trip to the gulag.

 ## 📜 Executors
 Like with generators, the `nx-python` library also provides a few executors to run common tasks.
 The easiest way to use executors is by using the UI NX provides with plugins as described in the [`IDE setup and tooling`](#ide-setup-and-tooling) section.
 Here is a list of all available executors: